lujic/sea-leap/meta-scheduler/README.md

 ## Steps for running meta scheduler with other SEA-LEAP services

-* testing meta scheduler with only guideMe action (i.e., run analytics request at the node location storing requested dataset)
+* test meta scheduler with only guideMe action (i.e., run analytics request at the node location storing requested dataset)
 ~~~~
 #run meta-sched-guideme-only.py on "meta server"
 python3 meta-sched-guideme-only.py